magallz1/quest-bound/README.md

 To submit a contribution, push your work to a feature branch and create a pull request to the main branch.
 Follow the PR template.
 Currently, all pull requests are reviewed by a single code owner, but this policy may change over time.

+## About the Creator

+My name's Curt and I've been a professional software developer since 2017, working for companies ranging between small startups to as large as Amazon Web Services.

+Quest Bound is the most ambitious and complex project I have ever worked on.
+What started as a simple idea for a more intelligent character generator evolved into an accessible engine for creating the digital versions of custom TTRPGs.
+Eventually, it became clear that what I wanted to do was bring the power to create D&D Beyond level applications to independent game creators.

+I spent nearly two years building Quest Bound, half of that full time while living on savings and all of it working more hours in a day than I should have been.
+When I realized I couldn't make QB work as a sustainable business, I decided to open source it so others may continue to use it forever.
+It is my hope that other developers and TTRPG enthusiasts will contribute to QB's continued development over time.

+I've made a lot of mistakes and have learned an incredible amount by building Quest Bound--as a developer, an aspiring entrepenuer and as a responsible consumer of tabletop gaming.
+I consider Quest Bound to be my contribution to this community of gamers.
+Please use it freely, share it with others and contribute to it to make it better for everyone.